Mizunowork/quartz/docs/showcase.md

 title: "Quartz Showcase"
 ---

 Want to see what Quartz can do?
-Here are some cool community gardens:
+Check out [the largest community-driven gallery](https://obsidian-gallery.craftengineer.com/?category=quartz) of sites built on Obsidian, or here are some cool community gardens as well:

 - [Quartz Documentation (this site!)](https://quartz.jzhao.xyz/)
 - [Jacky Zhao's Garden](https://jzhao.xyz/)